pitbull36/wifi_weather_station/README.md

-# Arduino - Temperature and Humidity detector (with DHT11 or DHT22)
+# Wi-Fi Arduino Temperature and Humidity detector (with DHT11 or DHT22)

 This is a simple project to create a Wi-Fi weather station to measure temperature and humidity.
 The Wi-Fi module (ESP8266) will act as a Wi-Fi spot.
 Through a RemoteXY app you will be able to connect to Arduino and see temperature and humidity.